mike99mac/minimy-mike99mac/README.md

 The ``SVA_BASE_DIR`` and ``PYTHONPATH`` environment variables should set properly in your ``~/.bash_profile``.

 - Run the following configuration script.
-In this example all defaults were accepted by pressing **Enter** for each question.
+In this example all defaults were accepted by pressing **Enter** for each question (except the log level was set to debug).
 At the end **y** was entered to save the changes.

     **``(venv_ngv) $ ./mmconfig.py sa``**